Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more

 - Are their prices online?
 Their game records?
 If a select baseball organization is hiding information like that, it may be a red flag.
-Most programs which are successful are proud of that and will show it off online.
+Most programs that are successful are proud of that and will show it off online.
 If you have to work hard to find their game records, that may be a problem.

 Finding a Travel Baseball Program That Wins

 This is always something that people find important, and they should.
 If your family is going to pay thousands of dollars to join a travel baseball program, it should be one that is competitive.